 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

-A: Compared to Germany it is cheaper to purchase in the supermarkets as long as you do not insist in imported goods or brands.
+A: Compared to Germany, it is cheaper to purchase in the supermarkets as long as you do not insist on imported goods or brands.
 We can recommend the Panda Hypermarkets and Carrefour.
-In Jeddah we have been customers of Danube but we didn’t find yet the way to it here in Khobar.
-We know there is but don’t know yet where to look for.
+In Jeddah, we have been customers of Danube, but we didn’t find yet the way to it here in Khobar.
+We know there is, but don’t know yet where to look for it.

 Q: What are the locals like; do you mix mainly with other expats?

 A: The only locals I know are through my job.
 The cases where we have had contact with locals have been very few and then because the local was married to a foreign woman or vice versa.

 Mixing with Saudi locals can create problems, we are careful with that.
 Even if your guests themselves do not feel uncomfortable, it might be that authorities are concerned with what you are doing in their presence.
 It happened once that kids posted pictures from a party on the Internet the next day and someone in Arabic clothing was visible – you really don’t want to have that!

 Q: Was it easy meeting people and making friends?